Moikii/ADL_W23/README.md

 ## Usage of Application

 ### Requirements:
 To install and launch the application, Python and Git must be installed on your machine.
+Also the app 'IP Webcam' should be installed on your phone, to connect the camera with the desktop application.

 ### Launch application
 To install and run the application, run the following commands in a terminal, that is opened in the location where you want the app downloaded:

+todo: dockerize
 ```
 git clone https://github.com/Moikii/SHEL.git
 cd SHEL